Cosmological simulations of massive black hole seeds: predictions for next generation electromagnetic and gravitational wave observations: Results

 We also note that this predicted rate assumes that black holes form \textit{only} via direct collapse, and the incorporation of black holes formed via alternative seed pathways (e.g. PopIII remnants or in NSCs) would be expected to significantly increase the overall detection rate.
-In particular, a recent paper by \citet{Dayal2018} used a semi-analytic model to predict high redshift merger rates, and found that for $z > 5$ mergers, LISA detections of mergers between a DCBH and a stellar mass seed would outnumber the DCBH-DCBH merger detections by two orders of magnitude or more.
-Furthermore, similar to \citet{Ricarte2018}, \citet{Dayal2018} found that the merger rate would peak at very low masses, with LISA-detectable mergers (based on SNR $> 7$) peaking at $M_{\rm{BH}}(1+z) \sim 10^4-10^5 \: \rm{M}_{\rm \odot}$, suggesting that the predictions we make for the rate of high-mass DCBH-DCBH mergers represents only a subset of all LISA detections.
+In particular, a recent paper by \citet{Dayal2019} used a semi-analytic model to predict high redshift merger rates, and found that for $z > 5$ mergers, LISA detections of mergers between a DCBH and a stellar mass seed would outnumber the DCBH-DCBH merger detections by two orders of magnitude or more.
+Furthermore, similar to \citet{Ricarte2018}, \citet{Dayal2019} found that the merger rate would peak at very low masses, with LISA-detectable mergers (based on SNR $> 7$) peaking at $M_{\rm{BH}}(1+z) \sim 10^4-10^5 \: \rm{M}_{\rm \odot}$, and \citet{Bellovary2019} found that black hole mergers in dwarf galaxies (below the masses considered in this work) will also be detectable by LISA suggesting that the predictions we make for the rate of high-mass DCBH-DCBH mergers represents only a small subset of all LISA detections.

 As such, our predicted merger rate can be treated as a lower-limit for detections.
 However, this is dependent on the treatment of merging timescales.
 In particular, the black hole model in Illustris repositions black holes toward the potential minimum of its host halo to prevent N-body scattering with dark matter or stellar particles, which we note could result in underestimating the migration time for a secondary black hole brought into a halo by a galaxy merger.
 Furthermore, the simulation merges black holes as soon as they are within a smoothing length of one another \citep[see Section~\ref{sec:growth} and ][]{Sijacki2015}, although the actual hardening timescale may be quite significant \citep[reaching up to $\sim 10^9$ yr for major mergers with $M \sim 10^9 \: \rm{M}_{\rm \odot}$, depending on orbital parameters; see, e.g.][]{Kelley2017}.